binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/README.md

 # Holistic InfoSec For Web Developers
 ## Fascicle 1

-The contents of fascicle 1 which is content complete and in technical review, can be found at the books [landing page](https://f1.holisticinfosecforwebdevelopers.com/).
+The contents of Fascicle 1 which is content complete and in technical review, can be found at the books [landing page](https://f1.holisticinfosecforwebdevelopers.com/).

 The entire book series can be found [here](https://holisticinfosecforwebdevelopers.com/) at [www.holisticinfosecforwebdevelopers.com](https://holisticinfosecforwebdevelopers.com/)